Adding a child to your Microsoft family

 Tap or click Accounts, then tap or click Other accounts.

 Select the account you want to monitor with Family Safety, then tap or click Edit.

 If your child doesn't have a standard user account, see the previous To create a new child's account steps.

 In the Account type list, select Child, then tap or click OK.

-Enter the email address of the person who you would like to add as a parent, then tap or click Send request.
+Enter the email address of the person you'd like to add to your family as an adult, then tap or click Send invitation.

-Next: Setting limits for when and how your child uses the PC
+Next: Set the right limits for your child

 Ask your question in the community forums.